Merit 22: Design

-Operational history
+Reception

 In a 2010 review Steve Henkel wrote, "the Merit 22 (launched 1982), a racer-cruiser, followed the successful look-alike Merit 25 (launched 1979) which won the MORC national championships twice.
 Best features: She looks sleek, and although she suffers in the headroom department a little with the hatch closed, with her poptop erected, she is said to have six-foot headroom.
 Her vertically lifting keel is lead, not the usual iron, which improves her stability because of the greater density of lead, and avoids the maintenance chores associated with the rust that inevitably goes with iron or steel.
 The keel is out of the way in the up position and locks in the down position so it doesn't slide up in the event of a capsize.
 She has enough foam flotation to keep her from sinking, Worst features: Try as we might, we came up with only minor negatives.
 For example, her interior is very plain—designed for racing lightness rather than opulent luxury.
 Someone complained that her perforated aluminum rail (handy for attaching snatch blocks and fenders) was sharp enough on its top edge to chafe any docking lines that might pass over it.
 And one sailor suggested bigger mooring chocks and cleats than came standard."